att-innovate/charmander/README.md

 ###Setup and Run Charmander###

 All that is required to run a simple lab setup and experiment is _Vagrant_, _VirtualBox_, _curl_ and a bit of spare time.
+All the steps are automated and are part of simple scripts that already come with the Charmander project.

 1. [Setup Nodes][5]